Looking for a Cyprus Based Broker? Learn About CySEC-Regulated Brokers.

-Cyprus has become a very popular location for financial service companies, due, in no small part, to its low levels of taxation and easy entry requirements.
-There are actually more Forex brokers with a base in Cyprus than any other jurisdiction.
-CySEC stands for Cyprus Securities and Exchange Commission, which is the body charged with the regulation of financial services in Cyprus, and the popularity of this location means it’s definitely got its work cut out.
-Nevertheless, it manages to do a more than reasonable job and we’ll give you all the pertinent details should you be looking to invest with one of the many CySEC Forex brokers.
+Cyprus has become a very popular location for financial service companies, due in no small part to its low levels of taxation and easy entry requirements.
+There are actually more Forex brokers with a base in Cyprus than in any other jurisdiction.
+CySEC stands for the Cyprus Securities and Exchange Commission, which is the body charged with the regulation of financial services in Cyprus, and the popularity of this location means it’s definitely got its work cut out.
+Nevertheless, it manages to do a more than reasonable job, and we’ll give you all the pertinent details should you be looking to invest with one of the many CySEC Forex brokers.

 A brief introduction to CySEC

 When Cyprus became a European Union member country in 2004 CySEC became part of the European MiFID regulation.
 But CySEC was actually launched in 2001 with the following aims:

 - To supervise and control the local stock exchange and related companies and brokerage firms

 - To grant licences allowing investment and brokerage firms to operate, along with investment consultants in the local stock market and the Forex and CFD market

 - To enforce, sanction and issue penalties to any that were found to be breaking the rules and regulations.

 Before 2004, Cyprus-based Forex brokers were only authorised to operate in their own country, but following the entry of Cyprus into the EU they were able to expand their operations across all European countries.
 These Cyprus-based Forex brokers weren’t subject to the stringent requirements of other European regulatory bodies, but still qualified to operate freely in all EU member countries under MiFID.

 CySEC introduced a number of guidelines to preserve investor confidence and protect the good nature of the Forex market.